anglyan/aldFoam/README.md

 aldFoam is built on top of [OpenFOAM](https://openfoam.org/), a C++ toolbox to solve partial differential equations using finite volume methods.

-# Disclaimer

-What you are seeing here is a first release version of aldFoam.
-The first public release will happen in late July 2020.

 # Install instructions